 Accompanying Terms for Sanctions

-A Student Conduct Administrator or conduct hearing panel may impose accompanying terms to in connection with any sanction to ensure responsible behavior and the well-being of the School community, help the responsible student learn from the experience, and remedy the effects of the conduct on the aggrieved student.
+A Student Conduct Administrator or Conduct Hearing Panel may impose accompanying terms to any sanction to ensure responsible behavior and the well-being of the School community, help the responsible student learn from the experience, and remedy the effects of the conduct on the aggrieved student.
 The following terms may accompany any of the sanctions described above, except when noted:

 - No Contact Order: The student will be issued a No Contact Order prohibiting direct or indirect interaction between the student being sanctioned and the aggrieved student.